 Al had a sincere interest in wine as well and became a pioneer in developing new vineyard practices.
 He experimented with different types of vineyard spacing and planted a dozen varieties of grapes in different soil types and micro climates on the property.
 He kept meticulous records to discover the optimum growing conditions for these varietals.

-Michael and Alexandra Marston were part of a consortium that bought this property in 1969, with many of the original vineyards from the turn of the century still in production.
-Michael and Alexandra ultimately bought the total property in 1976 and have energetically maintained and enhanced the property since then.
+Michael and Alexandra Marston were part of a consortium that bought the property in 1969, with many of the original vineyards from the turn of the century still in production.
+Michael and Alexandra ultimately bought the total property in 1976 and have energetically maintained and enhanced the property since.